jacob-ebey/vite-plugins/README.md

 - [Cloudflare Hono](examples/hono/README.md) - An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker locally with Hono.
 - [Cloudflare Origin Server](examples/origin-server/README.md) - An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker locally with passthrough to a Node.js origin server.
 - [Cloudflare R2](examples/r2/README.md) - An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker locally with R2 bindings.
+- [React Bridge Assets](examples/react/README.md) - An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker with React.